-- To interpret the missile space stations, space vs earth environment. - To explain the life support systems, mission logistics and planning. • - To deploy the skills effectively in the understanding of space vehicle configuration design. - To explain Engine system and support of space vehicle •
+- To interpret the missile space stations, space vs earth environment. - To explain the life support systems, mission logistics and planning. • - To deploy the skills effectively in the understanding of space vehicle configuration design. • - To explain Engine system and support of space vehicle ٠ - To interpret nose cone configuration of space vehicle •